-NorthWest, through its subsidiaries Sun Metals Corp. and Tsayta Resources Corporation previously held a 49% interest in the Lorraine Project.
-To consolidate ownership of the Lorraine Project, NorthWest's subsidiaries, Sun Metals and Tsayta completed an acquisition agreement with Teck Resources Limited ("Teck") on November 25, 2020, pursuant to which Sun Metals and Tsayta acquired Teck's 51% joint venture interest in the Lorraine Project.
+NorthWest, through its subsidiary Tsayta Resources Corporation previously held a 49% interest in the Lorraine claims.
+To consolidate ownership of the Lorraine claims, NorthWest's subsidiary, Tsayta completed an acquisition agreement with Teck Resources Limited ("Teck") on November 25, 2020, pursuant to which Tsayta acquired Teck's 51% joint venture interest.